 These mountains are their home and we are in their territory, especially when we’re exploring the backcountry and high alpine areas.
 We need to know how we can avoid interactions and possible conflicts, as well as what to do if we find ourselves faced with one.

-Whistler is one of just eight communities in BC that are recognized as Bear Safe, but it’s up to all of us to keep it that way.
+Whistler is one of just eight communities in BC that are recognized as a Bear Smart Community, but it’s up to all of us to keep it that way.
 We touched base with the team at AWARE Whistler, a charity organization that works to protect the natural environment in Whistler and the Sea to Sky, who gave us some great information to keep us, and the bears, safe.

 Bear Aware Basics